JKLeckr/CupheadArchipelagoMod/README.md

 ### Instructions
 1. Extract BepInEx 5.x x64 for your OS into the Cuphead installation folder.

-2. Place the contents of the extracted CupheadArchipelagoMod folder into the BepInEx/plugins folder.
+2. Place the contents of the extracted CupheadArchipelago folder into the BepInEx/plugins folder.

 3. Launch game.